Kailen Sheridan: International career

 Sheridan's usage began to increase following the Olympics, starting a total of seven games in 2021.
 With the retirement of Labbé in 2022, Sheridan became Canada's starting goalkeeper.
-She won the Golden Glove as the best goalkeeper at the 2022 CONCACAF W Championship, allowing only one goal in five appearances that saw Canada qualify for the 2023 FIFA Women's World Cup.
+She won the Golden Glove as the best goalkeeper at the 2022 CONCACAF W Championship, allowing only one goal in five appearances that saw Canada qualify for the 2023 FIFA World Cup.
 She was also named to the tournament's Best XI.

-Going into the 2023 FIFA Women's World Cup in Australia as Canada's starting goalkeeper, there were expectations that Sheridan could significantly boost her profile in light of her success both in CONCACAF and in the NWSL.
+Going into the 2023 FIFA World Cup in Australia as Canada's starting goalkeeper, there were expectations that Sheridan could significantly boost her profile in light of her success both in CONCACAF and in the NWSL.
 However, in the midst of what was overall a difficult tournament for the Canadians, Sheridan struggled.
 After keeping a clean sheet in the team's opening match against Nigeria, she allowed an Olympico goal off a corner kick from Katie McCabe in the opening minutes against Ireland and had difficulty distributing the ball.
 Despite this Canada won the match 2–1.
 In the final match against Australia, Canada was defeated 4–0, and thus were knocked out of the World Cup.
 Sheridan's performance was considered shaky, with particular fault given to the second Australian goal.
 Sportsnet dubbed it "a tournament she'd just as soon forget."

 Sheridan was called up to the Canada squad for the 2024 Summer Olympics.

+Sheridan was called up for the 2026 FIFA Series in Brazil, where she featured in a 1–0 loss to Brazil in the final, as Canada finished in second in the tournament on April 18, 2026.

+Personal life

+Sheridan became engaged to her partner Dominique Dorris in 2022.
+The couple married on December 16, 2023.
+In 2025, they welcomed their first child, a daughter named Skyler Rae.